 - speak the Legal Declaration (“I know of no legal reason why I can not marry this person…”)

 - speak the Contracting Phrase (“I, take you, to be my…”)

 - sign the register and let the Registrars fill out the necessary paperwork*

-Then you can head home, or to your venue or whatever you have planned next, with a marriage certificate in hand, and safe in the knowledge that the admin is over and you can look forward to or look back on the wedding ceremony you’ve always wanted.
+Then you can head home, or to your venue, or whatever you have planned next safe in the knowledge that the admin is over.
+Now you can focus on your actual wedding ceremony.

 The one that is nothing to do with the law and everything to do with love.